 There are other types of attributes that you can modify as well, including size, weight, and color.
 Think about the options that people in your target market will be searching for and include them in your portfolio of keywords.

-1. Is It Better To Use Broad Match Modifiers For My Campaigns?
+1. Is It Best To Use Broad Match Modifiers For My Campaigns?

 The only way to find out is to give it a try.